sassoftware/sasoptpy/doc/guide/workflow.rst

 .. image:: ../_static/images/serverside_sas.png

-In the following subsections, the same example will be solved using server-side data.
+In the following subsections, the same example is solved by using server-side data.